azgs-geomapmaker/geomapmaker/README.md

 Name text UNIQUE NOT NULL -- This needs to be compared against geolex and macrostrt, see "NAME CHECK BUTTON" section.
 FullName text UNIQUE
-OldAge text NOT NULL -- This needs to be handled in a special way, see "special considerations" YoungAge text NOT NULL -- This needs to be handled ina special way, see "special considerations" RelativeAge text -- Off specification
+OldAge text NOT NULL -- This needs to be handled in a special way, see "special considerations" YoungAge text NOT NULL -- This needs to be handled in a special way, see "special considerations" RelativeAge text -- Off specification
 Description text
 HierarchyKey text NOT NULL -- I'm not actually clear what this is.
 I will have to look at some practical examples.